Skirlax/cleanCodeRefactor/README.md

 ccr plan /path/to/python/project
 ```

-Then run a small, reviewable refactor:
+Then run a small refactor that is easy to review:

 ```bash
 ccr refactor /path/to/python/project \